Postgraduate Certificate in Engineering

 Specific entry requirements

-Candidates must normally have a Bachelor of Engineering with Honours or Bachelor of Science with Honours degree in relevant subjects, or in exceptional cases have qualified for the award of another appropriate degree/qualification.
+Students must normally have a Bachelor of Engineering with Honours or Bachelor of Science with Honours degree in relevant subjects, or in exceptional cases have qualified for the award of another appropriate degree/qualification.

 For the full entry requirements see the Regulations for the Postgraduate Certificate in Engineering or use the admission requirements checker.